 Support Promotes Healing

 Grief is a natural response to loss.
-Mourning is the outward expression of grief - shock, sadness, anger, hurt, loneliness and fear.
+Mourning is the outward expression of grief – shock, sadness, anger, hurt, loneliness and fear.
 The way to heal and reconnect is through the grief process.
+Grieving in this time of social isolation due to Covid-19 can be especially challenging.
+You are not alone.
+Support from others who have also experienced a loss can help you cope with the pain of grief.

 The Caring Hearts Bereavement Program at Hospice Volunteers of Hancock County offers individual and group grief support for adults, children and teens after a death from illness, accident or suicide.